 Keep in mind that the blossoms of many herbs are also edible, and usually taste like a milder version of the leaf.
 Add rosemary flowers to butter!
 Sprinkle chive flowers on potato salad.
 Add lemon verbena to lemonade or sparkling water.
 Below are 10 herbs to try and here’s how to grow herbs.

 - Wild garlic flowers

-Some vegetable blossoms are also edible.
+Squash blossoms aren’t the only vegetable flower that’s edible.
 For example, all brassica flowers are edible (cauliflower, cabbage, brussels sprouts, broccoli, radish, arugula).
 However, the flowers of the Nightshade family are NOT edible, including flowers of tomato, potato, eggplant, and pepper (capsicum).
 Asparagus flowers (and berries) are also toxic.